anarisris/bookdiary/README.md

 ## Wishlist
 Code: The Hidden Language of Computer Hardware and Software - Charles Petzold
 New Scientist: The Origin of (almost) Everything
+Black Hole Blues and Other Songs from Outer Space - Janna Levin
+Time Travel: A History - James Gleick
+Unforbidden Pleasures - Adam Phillips
 Persepolis - Marjane Satrapi
 Catching the Big Fish - David Lynch
+I Contain Multitudes - Ed Yong
 All About Love: New Visions - Bell Hooks
 Mom & Me & Mom - Maya Angelou
 On Writing - Stephen King
 How the Mind Works - Steven Pinker
 A Thousand Splendid Suns - Khaled Hosseini
 The Hidden Life of Trees - Peter Wohlleben
+At the Same Time: Essays and Speeches - Susan Sontag
+The View from the Cheap Seats - Neil Gaiman
+Hold Still: A Memoir with Photographs - Sally Mann
+When Breath Becomes Air - Paul Kalanithi
+Women in Science: 50 Fearless Pioneers Who Changed the World
+Felt Time - Marc Wittmann
+The Nothing That Is - Robert Kaplan
+Being a dog - Alexandra Horowitz